modio/modio-docs/public/en-us/features/cloud-cooking/overview.md

 * **Integration with mod.io tooling:** Cooked content goes through the standard moderation flow for platforms.
 * **Isolated deployments:** Your studio's deployment is isolated from all other tenants, and secured under mod.io's security practices.

-:::tip[UGC file validation]
+:::tip
 While not the primary use case, the cloud cooking system can be used to verify the uploaded UGC files build, and adhere to your custom requirements and checks, beyond [checks you configure](/moderation/manual-curation) via your mod.io game dashboard.
 :::

 ## How it works

 As part of the Cloud Cooking setup process, you provide mod.io with a copy of your tooling to cook content for each platform that you wish to support with Cloud Cooking.
-Once the infrastructure is provisioned, content creators can submit their Source mod files, either via the website or via our official plugins for editor tooling.
+Once the infrastructure is provisioned, content creators can submit their source mod files, either via the website or via our official plugins for editor tooling.
 At submission time, creators can choose which platforms they wish to cook their content for.
 These files are then queued to be processed by the Cloud Cooking service.

-### For Studios
+### For studios

 For Game Studios, you can choose how content flows through the Cloud Cooking pipeline.
-Submitted Source files can be placed into a Cloud Cooking approval queue, allowing admins & moderators to approve specific pieces of content to undergo Cloud Cooking, or you can have an open submission for any Cloud Cooking platform for your creators.
+Submitted source files can be placed into a Cloud Cooking approval queue, allowing admins & moderators to approve specific pieces of content to undergo Cloud Cooking, or you can have an open submission for any Cloud Cooking platform for your creators.

 Cloud Cooking also includes reporting dashboards, where game admins & moderators can view how many cooks have been submitted and processed by Cloud Cooking, how long they take, success/failure rates and more, all broken down on a per-platform basis.
 This helps you understand whether one platform takes longer than others, or whether some platforms have a higher rate of failure.

-### For Creators
+### For creators

 Creators are able to get updates on the progress of their content cooks via the mod.io dashboards, including how their content is progressing through the cook queue and process and how long it took.
 Full logs of the cooking process are also provided, so if any cook fails, creators are provided clear reasons for why their content failed and can fix before re-submitting.